vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 it with the potatoes prep that was due, which in turn meant that I needed to skip morning exercise as I didn't hve time for morning exercise prior to the meeting.

+## 2025-09-16: skipping of all exercises due to scheduling issues and time availability

+On Tuesday 2025-09-16, I skipped all exercises due to a mix of scheduling issues and general time availability.
+First, I got up a little late because I had stayed up a little late the previous night.
+Second, I had a number of small work-related items to catch up on.
+By the time I was done with them, I realized that if I did exercise, it would delay my meal a lot and get in the way of returning to my normal sleep / waking up routine.